xtonyjiang/testify/README.md

   * Every assert func takes the `testing.T` object as the first argument.
 This is how it writes the errors out through the normal `go test` capabilities.
   * Every assert func returns a bool indicating whether the assertion was successful or not, this is useful for if you want to go on making further assertions under certain conditions.

-if you assert many times, use the below:
+If you assert many times, use the below:

 ```go
 package yours